mlopstemplates/acr_template/readMe.md

 - Contributor access to the Azure subscription
 - Resource group created on azure portal
 - Azure container registery resource created in the resource group
-- Push level access to container registry using service principal credentials
 - Azure kubernetes cluster service created in the resource group

 ### 2. Create repository